-Every year during the holidays I replicate recipes that have been handed down generation to generation.
+Every year during the holidays, I replicate recipes handed down from generation to generation.

-If you are at all familiar with the old ‘Italians’ you know that getting them to hand over a recipe often is like pulling teeth or getting water out of a stone!
+If you are familiar with the old ‘Italians,’ you know that getting them to hand over a recipe often is like pulling teeth or getting water out of a stone!

-A no-frills recipe that delivers big on taste, presents so colorfully and additionally can be changed up with a replacement of ingredients.
+A no-frills recipe that delivers big on taste presents so colorfully and can be changed up with a replacement of ingredients.

 There’s a lot of room for exploration and discovery in this recipe.